-Throughout the year package thefts occur on a fairly regular basis.
+Throughout the year, package thefts occur on a fairly regular basis.
 But, as Christmas draws near and package delivery increases, so too do the thefts.
 While packages left on doorsteps and out in the open may seem to be easy targets for thieves, the consequences of getting caught are rarely considered.
+Would-be porch pirates should certainly think through their intended capers as many houses are equipped with doorbell cameras these days that capture clear video of any movement at or near the doorway.

 What Can Happen to Individuals Who Steal Packages?